 And pleasant scents the noses.

 June is named after the Roman goddess Juno, patroness of marriage and the well-being of women.

-Don't forget that Father's Day is June Sunday, June 16.
+In 2014, Father's Day falls on Sunday, June 15.
 Read about the history of Father's Day.

-This year, the summer solstice falls on June 21 heralding the start of summer!
-Read more about the first day of summer.
+This year, the summer solstice falls on June 21—heralding the start of summer!
+Enjoy our Summer Equinox page.